conda/conda/docs/source/dev-guide/deep-dive-install.md

   say `channel::numpy` instead of simply `numpy` to require that numpy comes from that specific channel.
 That means that the repodata for such channel needs to be fetched too!

-The items in `context.channels` are supposed to be `conda.models.channels.Channel` objects, but you can also find strings that refer to their name, alias or full URL.
+The items in `context.channels` are supposed to be `conda.models.channels.Channel` objects, but the Solver API also allows strings that refer to their name, alias or full URL.
 In that case, you can use `Channel` objects to parse and retrieve the full URL for each subdir using the `Channel.urls()` method.
 Several helper functions can be found in `conda.core.index`, if needed.

 Sadly, `fetch_extract_and_read()` does not exist as such, but as a combination of objects.

-Once you have the full URL, fetching actually takes place through `conda.core.subdir_data.SubdirData` objects.
+The main driving function is actually [`get_index()`][conda.core.index:get_index], which passes the channel URLs to `fetch_index`, a wrapper that delegates directly to `conda.core.subdir_data.SubdirData` objects.
 This object implements caching, authentication, proxies and other things that complicate the simple idea of "just download the file, please".
 Most of the logic is in `SubdirData._load()`, which ends up calling